Frequently Asked Questions

 HOW DO I ENROLL IN AUTOPAY?

-To enroll in ACH, please enter your Portal and follow the instructions on the ACH tab.
+To enroll in Autopay, please enter your Portal and follow the instructions on the Autopay tab.

 WHEN IS MY TARGET BALANCE DATE AND WHAT IS MY TARGET BALANCE?